marhan/docker-zeppelin-tutorial/README.md

 ## Introduction

 [Apache Zeppelin](http://zeppelin.apache.org/) is a Web-based notebook that enables data-driven, interactive data analytics and collaborative documents with SQL, Scala and more.

-[Apache Spark](https://spark.apache.org) is a fast and general engine for large-scale data processing.
+The Zeppelin Notebooks make strong use of [Apache Spark](https://spark.apache.org), which is a fast and general engine for large-scale data processing.

-[Apache Hadoop](https://hadoop.apache.org/) is a open-source software for reliable, scalable, distributed computing.
+The Spark functions itself require for various tasks [Apache Hadoop](https://hadoop.apache.org/), which is a open-source software for reliable, scalable, distributed computing.

-The Zeppelin Notebooks are placed in its [own repository](https://github.com/marhan/zeppelin-notebook-samples) and will be checked out as git submodule.
+The Zeppelin Notebooks are placed in a separated [repository](https://github.com/marhan/zeppelin-notebook-samples) and are integrated as a Git submodule.

 ## Used versions